anttiluode/PredictiveHKT/README.md

 # Predictive HKT

 EDIT: Added the chandelier neuron inspired version by claude opus.
 Also it wrote a 'paper' about it.
+Make that two chandelier inspired versions and yet another paper.

 ## A live, trainless Koopman dynamics-tomograph with a biological gating front end — the geometric neuron's three organs running together on a real video stream